louismullie/temp-data/markdown_final/5de956f9-51ec-4afe-961a-c5bcf4c0fcfe.md

 - **Strength of recommendation**: STRONG
 	**Quality of evidence**: MODERATE

-	- Recommendation 34: Liver transplantation for selected patients with perihilar CCA (pCCA) in the presence of chronic liver disease (most commonly primary sclerosing cholangitis), less than 3 cm in size with no evidence of extrahepatic disease, results in long-term disease-free survival.
+	- **Recommendation 34**: Liver transplantation for selected patients with perihilar CCA (pCCA) in the presence of chronic liver disease (most commonly primary sclerosing cholangitis), less than 3 cm in size with no evidence of extrahepatic disease, results in long-term disease-free survival.
 This is an established indication in an increasing number of centres internationally.
 There is a need for evaluation of novel neoadjuvant chemoradiation strategies and assessment of long-term outcomes with national protocols and multicentre studies.
 Liver transplantation in the absence of background chronic liver disease remains an investigational treatment.

 - **Strength of recommendation**: MODERATE
 	**Quality of evidence**: STRONG

-	- Recommendation 35: Neoadjuvant therapy in uncontrolled studies appears to be effective in controlling disease and selecting patients who are most likely to benefit from transplantation.
+	- **Recommendation 35**: Neoadjuvant therapy in uncontrolled studies appears to be effective in controlling disease and selecting patients who are most likely to benefit from transplantation.

 - **Strength of recommendation**: MODERATE
 	**Quality of evidence**: LOW

-	- Recommendation 36: Transplantation for intrahepatic CCA (iCCA) on a background of chronic liver disease precluding resection should be evaluated prospectively within a national protocol.
+	- **Recommendation 36**: Transplantation for intrahepatic CCA (iCCA) on a background of chronic liver disease precluding resection should be evaluated prospectively within a national protocol.
 LAG tumour size criteria to be monitored and modified to improve recruitment for evaluation.

 - **Strength of recommendation**: STRONG
 	**Quality of evidence**: MODERATE

-	- Recommendation 37: Patients who have undergone surgical resection for CCA should be considered for 24 weeks of adjuvant chemotherapy (currently capecitabine).
+	- **Recommendation 37**: Patients who have undergone surgical resection for CCA should be considered for 24 weeks of adjuvant chemotherapy (currently capecitabine).

 ---